bcbecker/Datta-Dashboard/README.md

 ### Deployment
 #### Dockerfiles
 Notice in the project structure that there are several Dockerfiles-- 4 to be exact.
-Dockerfile.server sets up a container for the Flask API.
+Dockerfile.backend sets up a container for the Flask API.
 Dockerfile.redis and Dockerfile.postgres set up redis and postgres containers, each based on the alpine image to keep size down.
 The postgres Dockerfile has a clever little maneuver:
 ```
-ADD db_scripts/init.sql /docker-entrypoint-initdb.d
+ADD ./db_scripts/init.sql /docker-entrypoint-initdb.d
 RUN chmod a+r /docker-entrypoint-initdb.d/*
 ```
 In the /db_scripts directory, there is a .sql file called init.sql that acts as an entry point for the postgres container, pre-populating the database with the user table and a user entry.
 This step ensures that the database has some starting data to work with.

-The fourth and final Dockerfile is Dockerfile.client.
+The fourth and final Dockerfile is Dockerfile.frontend.
 Notice the following commands:
 ```
 FROM node:16-alpine as build-step
 ...